emilyhammes/emilyhammes.github.io/tinyheart/index.md

 ## Introduction
 The Tiny Heart is a PCB shaped like a heart with 20 LEDs.
-The LEDS are intependantly controlled by an ATTINY 13 using charlieplexing.
+The LEDS are independently controlled by an ATTINY 13 using charlieplexing.
 Code is uploaded to the device with AVR dude using a Bus Pirate, a AVRisp mk II or similar.
-It is not arduino compatable.
+It is not arduino compatible.
 It comes pre-programmed in the kit.

 ## Theory
 <iframe id="ytplayer" type="text/html" width="640" height="360"